tuanha1305/Awesome-Mobile-Machine-Learning/README.md

 - [StyleArt](https://github.com/ileafsolutions/StyleArt): The Style Art library processes images using Core ML with a set of pre trained machine learning models and converts them to different art styles.
 - [LocoKit](https://github.com/sobri909/LocoKit): Location, motion, and activity recording framework for iOS; includes the ability to classify device activity by mode of transport.
 - [awesome-tflite](https://github.com/margaretmz/awesome-tflite): A curated list of awesome TensorFlow Lite models, samples, tutorials, tools and learning resources.
+- [googlesamples / mlkit](https://github.com/googlesamples/mlkit): A collection of quickstart samples demonstrating the ML Kit APIs on Android and iOS.

 ## Android <a name="androidcode"></a>